julmajustus/pipex/README.md

 # pipex - Command Piping in C

 pipex is a C project that replicates shell command piping.
 It demonstrates how to create child processes, manage file descriptors, and set up pipelines to emulate shell behavior.
-The mandatory part executes commands like:

 ---